 Applicants are encouraged to develop work plans that emphasize cross-system collaboration, the inclusion of family and social support systems, community resources, and culturally appropriate approaches.

 Who Can Apply

-Public or private institutions operated by a state, local, tribal, or private entity that operates direct, on-site alcohol and/or substance use disorder treatment services, including social alcohol detoxification services, to Indians are eligible to apply.
+Eligible applicants are public or private institutions operated by a state, local, tribal, or private entity that operates direct, on-site AUD and/or SUD treatment services, including social alcohol detoxification services.

 What This Program Funds